-Ahhh!
-It's Raining!
+Oh no!
+It is Raining!

-Rain doesn't have to be all bad.
-Sometimes it's a great vacation from the hot summer's heat.
+Rain does not have to be bad.
+Sometimes it is a great vacation from the hot summer's heat.
 During light or moderate rain, some camp activities will be modified, but most will continue as scheduled.
 Should rain become heavy or be accompanied by high winds and lightning, campers will be kept away from the elements.
-All of our boating sites have an indoor area that campers can go in case of severe weather.
+All our boating sites have an indoor area that campers can go in case of severe weather.

 Camp is NEVER cancelled due to rain.
-Rainy days allow us to make time for on-shore instruction and lots of fun indoor games!
+Rainy days allow us to make time for onshore instruction and lots of fun indoor games!